SUSE Public Cloud Image Life-cycle

 Given that an image has a state and there are multiple states we must also define the state transitions.
 A state transition is always associated with some event either in the refresh cycle or in the product life-cycle.

 The product life-cycle for SLES defines transitions for Service Pack releases, new major releases and a Long Term Servicepack Support period.
-While this offer is not available for on-demand images the beginning of this period is significant for on-demand and BYOS images, more on this below.
+As of September 26, 2024 it is possible to add LTSS to PAYG instances without having to use an additional SUSE Product.
+The beginning of the LTSS period remains significant for on-demand and BYOS images, more on this below.

 The product life-cycle for SLES For SAP defines an Enhanced Service Pack Overlap Support (ESPOS) and an LTSS period.